-I hope my story will provide some frame of reference for how quitting residency can play out.
+I hope my story will provide a frame of reference for how quitting residency can play out.
 I’ll try to keep it short and I’ll elaborate on specific points in the FAQ.
 If you find this helpful, there are plenty more stories in the Resources page.

 My Decision to Quit